kieranpotts/rfcs/README.md

 A Request for Comments (RFC) is a proposal for a _significant_ change to the system design or architecture, or to our development and operations life cycle processes (automated or otherwise).

 Many changes, such as bug fixes and documentation improvements, can be implemented and subsequently reviewed via the normal merge request workflow.
-But some changes are substantial enough that it is beneficial to get early feedback and build consensus among stakeholders on the solution design _before_ its implementation.
+But some changes are substantial enough that it is beneficial to get early feedback and to build consensus among stakeholders on the solution design _before_ its implementation.
 This is the purpose of the RFC process.

 Significant changes that require pre-approval via an RFC include, but are not limited to: